 What, I have been wondering this week, would go well with the black bottom cupcake frosting that I didn’t use last week.
 Whilst perusing Linda Collister’s Divine, I found a recipe that I thought would be just the thing: a nut cake.
 I needed it for Valentine’s Day and CT is particularly fond of nuts.

-Very Nutty Chocolate Orange Cake
+Nutty Chocolate Cake

-So, for the last few days I have been imagining the house filled with the scent of roasting hazelnuts.
+So, for the last few days I’ve been imagining the house filled with the scent of roasting hazelnuts.
 So picture my disappointment when I came to make it – I had forgotten to buy any hazelnuts – bah!
 Luckily, I had some cashews in stock so I substituted those instead – not quite such a wonderful aroma, but beggars can’t be choosers.

 I was so right, the chocolatey crunchy nut cake and the cream cheese icing was a great combination.
 In fact, I was really pleased with this creation.
 Using cashew nuts worked absolutely fine.
 I now have a good excuse for making this again to see if it is even better (is this possible?) with hazelnuts.
 The cake was cooked to perfection – not something I always achieve – evenly cooked but beautifully moist.
 It also tasted quite delicious.
 CT was duly impressed.
 Five days on, the cake tasted even better – it certainly keeps well.

 First thing is to roast the nuts.
 You can use whatever nuts you like.
 Almonds, walnuts, brazil nuts and hazelnuts are all delicious.
 I mostly use cashews though as they give a nutty flavour and texture, but don’t overpower everything else.
 They’re also really easy to roast.
 Mostly because you don’t have to skin them as you do with hazelnuts.